Twisted superfluids in moving frame

 {Keywords: Superfluids, vortices, angular momentum, conservation laws, reference frames.}

-The conservation laws exist due to unbelievable perfectness of space and time.
+The conservation laws exist due to the space-time symmetries.
 Homogeneity of time, isotropy and homogeneity of space lead to invariance of energy, linear momentum and angular momentum of isolated system with respect to infinitesimal translations $dt, dz$ and rotations $ d\theta$ \cite {Landau:1982}:

 where $(t,z,r,\theta)$ is cylindrical coordinate system, $\hat H,\hat P_z,\hat L_z$ are operators of energy, linear and angular momenta projections on motion axis $z$.
 Lorenz invariance states that observer in closed box placed in inertial reference frame is not able to detect his motion with respect to outer world unless acceleration to appear \cite {Michelson:1904}.
 In the same way the isotropy of space gives no chance to find preferential direction with a special properties.
 For these reasons isolated frictionless setup in isotropic space demonstrates mutual exchange of angular momentum between its constituents provided the external torque is absent (fig.1).
 But when the axis of rotating top is deflected forcedly the rest of setup will undergo the torque $\vec T$ due to angular momentum $\vec L$ conservation.